testillano/h2agent/docs/api/README.md

   - *eventNumber*: position selected (*1..N*; *-1 for last*) within events list.
 Mandatory.
   - *eventPath*: `json` document path within selection.
 Optional.

+  > **Concurrency note**: `eventNumber` is a positional index into the events list.
+It is stable when each key (method + URI) is owned by a single flow (e.g. URIs containing unique identifiers like `/resources/{id}`).
+However, when multiple concurrent flows share the same key (e.g. a fixed URI like `/resources`), positions may shift unpredictably as events are inserted or deleted by other flows, making positional addressing unreliable in that scenario.

   Event addressing will retrieve a `json` object corresponding to a single event (given by `requestMethod`, `requestUri` and `eventNumber`) and optionally a node within that event object (given by `eventPath` to narrow the selection).

   For example, `serverEvent.requestMethod=GET&requestUri=/foo/var&eventNumber=3&eventPath=/requestHeaders` searches the third (event number 3) `GET /foo/bar` request and `/requestHeaders` path, as part of event definition, gives the request headers that was received.
 The particular case of empty event path extracts the whole event structure, and in general, paths are [json pointers](https://tools.ietf.org/html/rfc6901), which are powerful enough to cover addressing needs.